 Length: 38 pages

-This bill was introduced on February 14, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 14, 2018, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 “Ranking Member Nadler Statement in Opposition to H.Res 1071”

 — Rep. Jerrold Nadler [D-NY10] (Co-sponsor) on Sep 26, 2018

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 5011 (115th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.